Learning from God

 But one thing I do: forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize of God’s heavenly calling in Christ Jesus.”
 Philippians 3:7-14 BSB

 All of Paul’s considerable external achievements, the religious stature and knowledge he had gained, the credentials he had among the Jews, the multitude of religious ways he learned as the best Hebrew he could be, were rubbish!
-Paul taught that the gathering is to be unto Christ.
-Carefully consider this: can we honestly say that we manifest the full power of His resurrection?
+Paul taught that all gatherings are to be unto Christ.
 If the great apostle Paul desired and pursued more, despite the magnitude and abundance of revelation given to him, it seems obvious that there is more for the rest of us.

 Settling for salvation to get us out of hell is not sufficient as an entry into His glorious kingdom.
+Waiting for the rapture to take us away does not change our character, the spots of flesh in our garments.
 Fortunately, it’s not up to us only to be led by the spirit to understand the deep things of God.
-He will lead us to brethren and sisters God has gifted to teach the depth of God’s spiritual language, so that we may comprehend His use of symbolic examples and metaphors.
+He will lead us to brethren and sisters God has gifted to teach the depth of God’s spiritual language, so that we may comprehend His word and His ways.

-We continue to learn much from such anointed teachers and preachers as they write and share the meaning of God’s spiritual language, for God is spirit and He is truth.
+Welearn much from anointed teachers and preachers as they write and share the meaning of God’s spiritual language, for God is spirit and He is truth.
 This is how we are to ideally worship Him.
 It is not just songs of praise and worship, but a sincere heart of faith as we express our love of our Lord.
-We are meant to receive the blessings that come from understanding and living the words of John’s prophecy (Revelation 1:3) along with many other messages in the Bible.
+We are meant to receive the blessings that come from understanding and living the words of John’s prophecy (Revelation 1:3) along with all truth.
+For this the holy spirit was given.

 “Then I heard another voice from heaven say: ‘Come out of her, my people,’ so that you will not share in her sins, so that you will not receive any of her plagues…” Revelation 18:4 NIV

-We may have been taught that Babylon is one specific domination, one group of God’s own that are stuck in this whorish system that has been in bed with all kinds of earthly rulers and kingdoms, but that is simply not the truth.
-Symbols such as those of prophecy, of revelation, of Jesus’s teachings, are understood as taught by God, leading to a change in character, not presently unique to one religious group or another.
+We may have been taught that Babylon is one specific domination, one group of God’s own that are stuck in this whorish system that has been in bed with all kinds of earthly rulers and kingdoms, stealing the prosperity of God’s people, but that is simply not the truth.
+Symbols such as what Babylon is used to symbolize, are to be spiritually discerned, taught by God.
+Babylonish ways have been worked in our hearts and have not led to a change in character.
+This is not unique to one denomination or religious group.

 Take another prayerful look at the book of Revelation.
-The whole Bible is wonderful, of course, but this book is particularly for our time now.
-Read enlightened writers on Revelation and know that the truth of God is, indeed, good news!
-We can be equipped with spiritual truths in order to share them, waiting upon the Lord as He reveals how we are to live in His kingdom, worshipping Him in spirit and in truth.
+The whole Bible is wonderful, of course, but this book is particularly for our present age.
+Search out enlightened writers on Revelation and know that the truth of God is, indeed, good news!
+We can be equipped with spiritual truths in order to share them, waiting upon the Lord as He reveals how we are to live in His kingdom, to truly worship Him in spirit and in truth.
 He promised!

 “Therefore My people will know My name [nature]: therefore they will know on that day that I am He who speaks.
 ‘Here I am!’
 How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, ‘Your God reigns!’